theflaknine/ImageToMSFSKTX2/README.md

 ## Instructions - converting livery artwork to KTX2

-1. Copy your PNG files in one of the folders ALBD (for albedo images), COMP (for composite images), DECAL (for decal images, can also accept TIF files), NORM (for normal images).
+1. Copy your PNG / TIF files in one of the folders ALBD (for albedo images), COMP (for composite images), DECAL (for decal images), NORM (for normal images).
 Note these folders will be auto-created by the batch file if it cannot find them.
    - IMPORTANT: Ensure the image file names are correct so they will be converted to correctly named KTX2 and JSON files.
 For example, `CUBV6_PRIMARYFUSELAGE_ALBD.PNG` will generate `CUBV6_PRIMARYFUSELAGE_ALBD.PNG.KTX2` and `CUBV6_PRIMARYFUSELAGE_ALBD.PNG.KTX2.JSON`.
 2. From the command list, choose to generate the XML files for each image file.
 These XML files will be pre-populated with the right flags for each image type although you can edit them manually afterwards, before proceeding with the next step.
 3. From the command list you have two methods of generating KTX2 files